JeffMuniz/AWS-Lambda-Python/README.md

 # Aws-Lambda-Python
-Return random word from Lambda API and DynamoDB
+Return random word from Lambda API and DynamoDB and some other ServLess

 Yet to come: